 Despite only coming out last year, Aetherdrift feels like it was a world away.
 Thanks to the breakneck speed of modern MTG, six sets have been released since then, and another is right around the corner.
 With this in mind, it’s no wonder that MTG cards end up getting overlooked if they don’t immediately shake up formats.

-Ideally, as MTG players recently discovered on Facebook, you can one-shot your opponents by dealing 90+ damage in one turn.
-Curiously, achieving this impressive feat is as simple as casting Treasure Hunt while Magmakin is in play.
+All you need to do to achieve this impressive feat is cast Treasure Hunt with Magmakin Artillerist in play.
 Provided your deck is made of nothing but lands, this classic card from Worldwake can draw your entire deck.
 From here, all you have to do is discard all but seven cards at the end of the turn.

 Ideally, by dropping Magmakin Artillerist on turn three and Treasure Hunt on four, you can discard 88 cards.
 While this will then hit each opponent for 88 damage, winning you the game, this is a magical Christmas land combo.
 Even when mulliganing down to two, your odds of getting both pieces at once in your opening hand aren’t great.